nicokosi/pullpito/README.md

 ## Install

 Run `cargo install --path .`.
-You can then run the `pullpito` command directly.
+You can then run the `target/release/pullpito` command directly.

 ## Development cheat-sheet